Mike Bennett (wrestler): Filmography

 Kanellis made his video game debut as part of the Rising Stars Pack of downloadable content created for WWE 2K19 and also appeared in WWE 2K20.

 Personal life

 In an interview in December 2011, Maria Kanellis confirmed she was dating Bennett, and they later got engaged.
 Bennett and Kanellis married on October 10, 2014.
-They have two children together.
+They have three children together.

 Championships and accomplishments

 Bennett and Matt Taven are three-time ROH World Tag Team Champions...